Monitor and respond to consultations on planning applications

 In this section we will look at how you can contribute to improving the quality of new development.

-Planning applications are evaluated against the policies of the Development Plan (Local Plan / Core Strategy/ Development Plan Policies etc).
+Planning applications are evaluated against the policies of the Development Plan (Local Plan / Core Strategy/ Development Management Policies etc).
 Some policies will be given greater weight according to circumstances.
 If support for local food growing is important to you – make sure the relevant policies are being applied.
 In this part of the toolkit find out how to monitor planning applications and how to send in comments based on the adopted policies in your area.
-If there are no up to date policies you will find out how to make the case for community food growing and use the opportunity to raise awareness of local food growing.
+If there are no up to date policies you will find out how to make the case for community food growing and access to healthy food.
+Responding to planning applications is a good opportunity to raise awareness of the food system in relation to planning.

 If this is all new to you we suggest you go to the Getting started page first.